jharwell/fordyca/docs/parameters.md

 - `output` - Paramaters for simulation outputs across all runs.

-- `occupancy_grid` - Parameters pertaining to a robotas discretization of the continuous world into a grid, and the objects it tracks within the grid.
+- `perception` - Parameters pertaining to a robots discretization of the continuous world into a grid, and/or the objects it tracks within it.

 - `task_executive` - Parameters pertaining to the task executive (the entitity responsible for managing/running tasks after they have been